Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kansas Performance Insights

-- The Jayhawks outscore opponents by 14.8 points per game (scoring 79.9 points per game to rank 86th in college basketball while giving up 65.1 per contest to rank 55th in college basketball) and have a +148 scoring differential overall.
+- The Jayhawks average 79.9 points per game (86th in college basketball) while allowing 65.1 per outing (55th in college basketball).
+They have a +148 scoring differential overall and outscore opponents by 14.8 points per game.

-- Kansas comes out on top in the rebound battle by an average of 6.7 boards.
-It is recording 39 rebounds per game (85th in college basketball) compared to its opponents' 32.3 per contest.
+- Kansas is 85th in the nation at 39 rebounds per game.
+That's 6.7 more than the 32.3 its opponents average.

-- Kansas connects on 6.6 three-pointers per game (259th in college basketball) at a 38.2% rate (41st in college basketball), compared to the 8.2 per outing its opponents make while shooting 29.9% from deep.
+- Kansas connects on 1.6 fewer threes per game than the opposition, 6.6 (259th in college basketball) compared to its opponents' 8.2.

-- The Jayhawks rank 53rd in college basketball with 102 points scored per 100 possessions, and 43rd in college basketball defensively with 83.1 points conceded per 100 possessions.
+- The Jayhawks' 102 points per 100 possessions on offense rank 53rd in college basketball, and the 83.1 points they allow per 100 possessions rank 43rd in college basketball.

-- Kansas loses the turnover battle by 1.8 per game, committing 12.5 (237th in college basketball) while its opponents average 10.7.
+- Kansas has lost the turnover battle by 1.8 turnovers per game, committing 12.5 (237th in college basketball action) while forcing 10.7 (289th in college basketball).

 Indiana Performance Insights

-- The Hoosiers have a +11 scoring differential, topping opponents by 1.2 points per game.
-They're putting up 74.3 points per game, 196th in college basketball, and are allowing 73.1 per contest to rank 236th in college basketball.
+- The Hoosiers outscore opponents by 1.2 points per game (posting 74.3 points per game, 196th in college basketball, and allowing 73.1 per outing, 236th in college basketball) and have a +11 scoring differential.

-- The 33.9 rebounds per game Indiana accumulates rank 285th in the nation.
-Their opponents grab 33.7.
+- Indiana ranks 285th in the nation at 33.9 rebounds per game.
+That's similar to the 33.7 its opponents average.

-- Indiana has typically lost the turnover battle this season, committing 12 per game (199th in college basketball) while forcing 10.9 (279th in college basketball).
+- Indiana loses the turnover battle by 1.1 per game, committing 12 (199th in college basketball) while its opponents average 10.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.